Ikechukwu-Prince/Hackaton-group2/README.md

 # Contributing
 We welcome contributions from the community to improve this platform.
 To contribute:
 1. Prince
-2. destiny
+2. Destiny
-3. bright
+3. Bright
 4. Michelle
-5. hakimat
+5. Hakimat
-6. habib
+6. Habib
-7. farida
+7. Farida
-8. chike
+8. Chike
-9. petra
+9. Petra

  # Future Enhancements